khushi-411/khushi-411.github.io/_posts/2024-05-22-convolution.md

 various forms in signal processing, digital recording, image/video processing, and computer vision.
-Each output element is calculated independently as a weighted sum of the corresponding input elements and surrounding input elements.
-The weights used in calculating the weighted sum are defined as a filter array known as a convolution kernel.
+Each output element is calculated independently as a weighted sum of the corresponding and surrounding input elements.
+The weights used in calculating the weighted sum are known as a filter array and are defined as a convolution kernel.
 However, processing multiple data inputs is challenging, so it becomes a sophisticated use case for tiling methods and input data staging methods.